Advanced Analytics in Healthcare

 The Approach

-The ARDC is uniquely positioned to coordinate and deliver national infrastructure capability to support advanced analytics in health research through the People Research Data Commons (People RDC).
+The ARDC is delivering national infrastructure capability to support advanced analytics and AI in health research through the People Research Data Commons (People RDC).
+The program has progressed from foundational design into active infrastructure delivery and capability building.

 The Framework Development Phase took place in the first half of 2024.
 It involved co-designing a national framework, the specification and reference architecture for national infrastructure to support AI and other analytics in health research.